Skip to Main Content

 Critical thinking is the ability to:

-• Develop your own clear, logical arguments based on sound reasoning and evidence.
+• Construct logical arguments based on critical analysis, sound reasoning, and reliable evidence.

 Choosing sources for an assignment